ToJans/learninghaskell/0001Hangman/README.markdown

 This is an exercise to learn Haskell, and to see how `haddock` and `doctests` work.

-In real life it probably wouldn't make sense to expose every single function in the `Hangman` module, but for the purpose of learning how to write documentation, I've done it anyway.
+In real life it probably wouldn't make sense to expose every single function in the `Hangman` module, but for the purpose of learning how to write documentation and use doctests, I've done it anyway.

 This should also be a good example about how literate docs need to be to be usable by Haskell noobs like me.